Crowdfunding Websites and Best Practices for Green Businesses

 Successful Crowdfunding Examples of Green Businesses

-With the right idea, you have every reason to be optimistic.
-There are wonderful stories of green business crowdfunding successfully raising funds.
-E-Car Club successfully £100,000 on crowdfunding platform called Crowdcube, the first totally electric car sharing club in the UK.
-A domestic electricity storage device business called Powervault used crowdfunding campaigns in 2014 and 2015 raise £150,000 and £700,000 respectively.
+With the right idea, entrepreneurs have reason to be optimistic.
+E-Car Club successfully £100,000 on a crowdfunding platform called Crowdcube, the first totally electric car sharing club in the UK.
+Powervault used successive crowdfunding campaigns to raise £150,000 and £700,000 respectively for its domestic electricity storage device project.
 There are many other examples of successful crowdfunding campaigns for green businesses.

 Harnessing the support of the crowd can help ensure your vision for a better business and a better world.